Skip to Main Content

 Services

 We not only provide support on how to use and troubleshoot instructional technology systems, but also how they can be incorporated into course design to enhance learning and student engagement.
-The Head of Instructional Design & Technology consults with faculty on strategies and practices related to active learning, student collaboration, and assessment of learning.
+The Head of Instructional Design & Technology consults with faculty on strategies and practices related to active learning, student collaboration and learning assessment.
 Faculty receive assistance in assignment design and exploring diverse ways for students to learn and demonstrate academic progress.

 We have created the Teaching Toolkit website for faculty, which includes tutorials on technology tools by function and by pedagogical goal, a searchable FAQ database, and current books and articles on teaching and learning.